hatslogic/module-theme-generation-bash-script-magento-2/README.md

 # Magento 2 Theme and Module builder using bash
-Cone project to your magento 2 root directory.
+Clone project to your magento 2 root directory.

 Build theme:
 `bash run/build-theme.sh`